cabloy/zova/zova-docs/guide/techniques/model/sync-data.md

 # Sync Data

-Zova uses the data management mechanism of TanStack Query to realize the management of synchronized data, so that we can write and read data synchronously in cookies and localstorage
+Zova uses TanStack Query's data management mechanism to manage synchronous data, making it easier for us to write and read synchronous data in cookies and localstorage, and also to directly manage memory-based state data

 Below, we demonstrate how to manage user data in Model